 \subsection{Linear Kernel Mirror Descent}

-However, we have a kernel that allows easy computation of \(f_\mu\) and all related constants.
-The cost of this is a poor family of optimized functions: it is a linear kernel \(k(x,x') = \langle x, x' \rangle\) and a family of linear operators \(\Delta^n \mapsto \mathbb{R}^n\).
+In this subsection, we study a simple kernel that allows easy computation of \(f_\mu\) and all related constants.
+The price for this simplicity is a poor family of optimized functions: it is a linear kernel \(\mathcal{K}(x,x') = \langle x, x' \rangle\) and a family of linear operators \(\Delta^n \mapsto \mathbb{R}^n\).
 For this kernel we can compute both constants:

-where we used a representation of a linear operator as a matrix of size \(n \times n\).
-Overall, we have the following complexity in terms of number of gradient computations:
+where we used representation of a linear operator as a matrix of size \(n \times n\).
+Overall, in this setting we have the following complexity in terms of the number of gradient computations:

-Moreover, each computation of the gradient can be done on \(O(n^2)\) time: we say that our function \(f_\mu\) is presented by square matrix \(\Theta\), and each gradient step could be represented in the space of matrices.
+Moreover, each computation of the gradient can be done on \(O(n^2)\) time since any function \(f_\mu\) can be represented by a square matrix \(\Theta\), and each gradient step can be represented in the space of matrices.
 This leads to the following total complexity